by Sujith Silva

 1985 and 1986 – Isipathana College under Chandana Deepthi won the inaugural Premadasa Trophy by beating

 Ananda College in the finals and went on to become the Triple Champions.
-Isipathana also successfully defended the title following year under Salvin Sallay in 1986 when they beat Royal College by 7-4 in the finals.
-Isipathana had the distinction of entering the final six years on a roll with the very beginning winning two and ending as runner’s up in remaining four years (1987-1990).
+Isipathana also successfully defended the title the following year under Salvin Sallay in 1986 when they beat Royal College by 7-4 in the finals.
+Isipathana had the distinction of entering the final six years on a roll with the very beginning winning two and ending as runner-up in the remaining four years (1987-1990).

-1987 – Trinity College under Tyrrel Rajapakse met previous year’s runners-up Royal College in the quarterfinals, their third meeting against Suren Madanayake’s Royalists.
+1987 – Trinity College under Tyrrell Rajapakse met the previous year’s runners-up Royal College in the quarterfinals, their third meeting against Suren Madanayake’s Royalists.
 Trinity recorded a close win by 10-6 and beat their home town rivals Kingswood College in the semi-finals at Sugathadasa Stadium by 11 points to 6.
-In the much looked forward to finals between the defending Premadasa Trophy Champions Isipathana College led by Nilantha Lakshmiwewa and the Schools Rugby Champions of ‘87 Trinity College, Trinitians managed to pull off a memorable win under a carnival atmosphere at Sugathadasa Stadium by 12-3 points and won the Premadasa Trophy and ended as Invincible double champions.
+In the much looked-forward-to finals between the defending Premadasa Trophy Champions Isipathana College led by Nilantha Lakshmiwewa and the Schools Rugby Champions of ‘87 Trinity College, Trinitians managed to pull off a memorable win under a carnival atmosphere at Sugathadasa Stadium by 12-3 points and won the Premadasa Trophy and ended as Invincible double champions.

 Read more: https://www.quadrangle.lk/featured-story/invincible-87/

-1992 – Isipathana College re-entry to the tournament under Champika Nishantha ensured they win back the trophy this time against high riding Anandians who earlier had a giant-killing performance by beat Trinity College in quarter finals and S. Thomas’ in semi-finals.
+1992 – Isipathana College’s re-entry to the tournament under Champika Nishantha ensured they won back the trophy this time against high-riding Anandians who earlier had a giant-killing performance by beating Trinity College in quarter-finals and S. Thomas’ in the semi-finals.
 However, they came stuck against green shirts as Isipathana won by 9-8.
-Isipathana went onto becoming Triple Champions.
+Isipathana went onto become Triple Champions.

-1994 – The final year of Premadasa Trophy and at Sugathadasa Stadium S. Thomas’ under Nalin Wijegunawardene managed to beat Kingswood College in the Semi-Finals and then beat St. Peter’s College in the finals by 8-6 to clinch the trophy for one last time.
+1994 – In the final year of the Premadasa Trophy and at Sugathadasa Stadium S. Thomas’ under Nalin Wijegunawardene managed to beat Kingswood College in the Semi-Finals and then beat St. Peter’s College in the finals by 8-6 to clinch the trophy for one last time.

 1996 – Isipathana College came back strongly under Bandula Mallikaarachchi to be crowned as the League and President’s trophy champions as they beat St. Peter’s College under Kirk Williams by 15-7 in the finals.